janrvdolf/gpucfr/README.md

 The code is tested on Ubuntu 20.04 with CUDA 11.

-**TODO**
-- add a Chance node
-- more thoroughly check inputs and errors

 Compilation on RCI's cluster
 ==========================
 Ask for an interactive computation node with GPU: